Nhogen/JVWCD-Spring-2022/README.md

 + There is a NULL value in the 2 year system demand table.
 What do we do with NULL's?
 (Zach)
 + The grain for weather data is daily.
 Do we want the model output to be daily or hourly?
 (Zach)
 + If we want the output to be daily how should we agregate the hourly demand to get daily?
 (Zach)
++ It looks like there are 3 negative values in hourly_demand in the sd file.
+I assume we would just remove those as errors?
+(Nate)